 The Old Town is by far the most convenient home base as well as the most atmospheric.
 Louis Hotel has an enviable position at the edge of the Viktualienmarkt, plus spare and stylish rooms that work well for families.
 Its sister property, Cortiina Hotel, is just around the corner and offers modern, apartment-style accommodations with kitchenettes.

 Our Family Vacation Consulting Team can book accommodations, arrange tours, recommend the best kid-friendly activities and more.
-Visit CB!
-Vacation Consultants and send us a request.
+Visit our Connect with a Family Travel Advisor page and send us a request.

 Photos by Lisa Frederick except where noted.